Shetal Bhatt - Co-Chair of the Trust Board

 Jason has lived in the borough for over 25 years and is married with two sons who have been educated in local primary schools.
 With experience in both the financial and education sectors he hopes to make a significant contribution to the development of Richmond Upon Thames School.

-Rachael Prasher - Vice-Chair of the Trust Board
+Rachael Prasher - Co-Vice Chair of the Trust Board

 Rachael is Director at the Haymarket Media Group, which she joined in 1993.
 She has worked and lived in the borough of Richmond upon Thames for over 20 years.
 She is married with three children, who have been or are being educated in local state schools.
 Rachael brings years of experience of developing multi-platform media products across a range of markets and her current role sees her overseeing Haymarket's Automotive market.
 Rachael has deep experience of managing large teams and bringing together broad stakeholder groups behind a common goal.
 Her ambition is to share that experience along with her knowledge of business to contribute to the future success of the Richmond upon Thames School (RTS).